aleshaleksey/fansys23/skills.md

   - "[Tracker: Fast Search](abilities.md#tracker-fast-search)" makes finding tracks a "main action" and following it a non-action.
   - "[Tracker: Persistent](abilities.md#tracker-persistent)" allows to make the track check once per 4h or 4 miles.
   - "[Tracker: Swift](abilities.md#tracker-swift)" removes the penalty for moving at full speed when tracking.
+  - A character with terrain mastery has a +4 to "track" in that terrain.
 - **Take care**: Yes.
 - **Try again**: Yes.
 (Although you probably won't catch it if you take 20)